sunholo-data/sunholo-py/docs/blog/2024-10-22-subconscious-genai.md

 The reason I’m reaching for more provocative names for these messages is that it occurred to me that calling them subconscious or conscious messages is more just a matter of perspective once you have any level of nested hierarchy.
 If an agent uses a tool, that calls another agent, that in turn calls another agent, what should be surfaced to the end user differs accordingly.

 For example: a user requests a perspective on wind farms: an agent calls an energy database research agent which in turn calls a SQL creation agent.
 Internal (subconscious) messages may be the SQL fed to the database agent: the end user need not see it.
-The end user recieves a well considered answer that includes the results of the SQL, but doesn't see the SQL itself.
+The end user receives a well considered answer that includes the results of the SQL, but doesn't see the SQL itself.

 But next, a user requests the SQL to search the database themselves along with the answers.
 Now that previously subconscious SQL string should bubble up and be given to the user.
 What was previously an inner internal message for bot use only should now reach external eyes.
 Here is the cognitive design of the app now: